 The features in the new document library give more flexibility and granularity to the file-specific actions you can take.
-To help you succeed in building an easily navigatable document library for your residents, we’ve put together a list of top eight tips.
+To help you succeed in building an easily navigatable document library for your residents, we’ve put together a list of the top eight tips.

 1) Assign user roles to designate responsibilities in your company

 Designating user roles in a software system in such a way that it aligns with your staff’s responsibilities gives more focus and meaning to the goals your staff is trying to accomplish.
-In Pilera, we’ve added many company and community-specific user roles to help increase accountability, enhance security, and provide better flexibility to your staff.
+In Pilera, we’ve added company and community-specific user roles to help increase accountability, enhance security, and provide better flexibility to your staff.
 We’ve added new company and community-specific roles that pertain to the new document library.
 You can assign the company file library manager role to those individuals in your company who will handle the document library across the portfolio as well as community file library manager roles to the individuals who will administer file library actions for the communities they manage.

 2) Structure your folders for easy organization

 Developing a good folder structure/hierarchy involves organizing folders in a way that is easy for other community managers to add files in and manage.
-In the new document library, managers can now create as many folders and subfolders they need to give their team and residents an easier document management and retrieval experience.
+In the new document library, managers can now create as many folders and subfolders as they need to give their team and residents easier document management and retrieval experience.

 3) Grant or restrict file access through permissions

 An important part of structuring your folders is setting permissions.
 This is important so that you can grant or restrict access to the files in the folders.
-There are four resident types you can grant or restrict permission to: board members, owners, tenants, and other occupants.
+There are four resident types you can grant or restrict permission to.
+These include board members, owners, tenants, and other occupants.
 Folder permissions ensure that only the residents you want to give access to documents will be able to view them in the resident portal.